Change Management Review™ Essays

 Explore our Collection of Essays

-How Things Happens: A Cross-Cultural Look at Collective Action (Part 1)
+How Things Happen: A Cross-Cultural Look at Collective Action (Part 1)

 The first in a series of essays that explore how things happen.
 This essay explores Western top-down strategy vs. Eastern bottom-up efficacy in collective action.
 By blending both, organizations can adapt, innovate, and tackle global challenges.
 Discover how bottom-up leadership can drive real change.